 If you're looking for the best telescope for beginners, we recommend setting your sights on an inclusive package that lets you try a bit of everything, from general observing to afocal astrophotography.
 These instruments often come with a tripod, mount, eyepieces, finderscope, and even a smartphone adapter.

 If your needs are slightly more advanced, you should consider whether you're a deep-sky or Solar System imager.
 The aperture (or objective lens) of the telescope will be your guide on whether it's capable of capturing 'faint fuzzies' or just enough to make the planets and lunar surface pop.
-(For more details, skip to our section on How to choose.)
+For more details, skip to our section on How to choose.

 Luckily, there are so many great options for the best telescope for astrophotography that users are spoilt for choice.
 You'll find very best telescopes for astrophotography below.
-We'll start with the best-refracting telescopes, followed by the best-reflecting telescopes.

 Gemma works for the European Space Agency and was the editor of All About Space magazine.
 She is the author of several books including "Quantum Physics in Minutes", and "Haynes Owners’ Workshop Manual to the Large Hadron Collider".
 She holds a degree in physical sciences, a Master’s in astrophysics and a PhD in computational astrophysics.